-The Resident Wellness Initiative (RWI) seeks to create a culture within medicine that honors young physicians' well being and send of meaningfulness as integral to their development into master clinicians, and therefore, to their provision of excellence and humanism in patient care.
+The Resident Wellness Initiative (RWI) seeks to create a culture within Internal Medicine that honors young physicians' well-being and sense of meaningfulness as integral to their development into master clinicians, and therefore, to their provision of excellence and humanism in patient care.

 Who We Are